 Speyside is home to more whisky distilleries than anywhere else.
 With some 50 distilleries in the Spey valley the choices are endless for distillery tours, tastings and of course to pick up your favourite bottle (or two)!

 Each tour we operate is completely customisable to your interests.
-Below is our suggested itinerary but if you have a particular Speyside whisky distillery that you want to see, we can make that happen in the day from Inverness.
+Below is our suggested distilleries and we recommend visiting one distillery for a production tour and two others for tastings.
+If you have a particular Speyside whisky distillery that you want to see, we can make that happen in the day from Inverness.